-The authors would like to extend and modify the work to size and weight reduction of BLDC motor with same design requirements.
-Further, they would like to build a vehicle with Switched reluctance motor and compare the performance of the two motors in all aspects.
+The authors would like to extend and modify the work to size and weight reduction of the BLDC motor with the same design requirements.
+Further, they would like to build a vehicle with a switched reluctance motor and compare the performance of the two motors in all aspects.